RutexOrg/DiscordFileStorage/README.md

 5. To run the bot, run ``yarn start``.
 This will compile the project and start the bot.

 ## SSL
 Warning!
-At the moment SSL support is not complete.
-You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some temponary problems with requests \
+At the moment SSL support **is not complete**.
+You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some temponary problems with requests. \
 If you want to use SSL, you have to generate a certificate.
 You can use [this](https://www.sslforfree.com/) service or [this](https://letsencrypt.org/) one.
 You can also use your own certificate.